workleap/wl-r2wc/README.md

   - Run `pnpm start` for Vanilla-Js app.
   - run `pnpm dev` for React app.

+> [!IMPORTANT]
-Note: whenever you make a change inside the `widgets` you need only to run `pnpm build` and then refresh your running app.
+> whenever you make a change inside the `widgets` you need only to run `pnpm build` and then refresh your running app.

-you can follow the next steps to see how you can change and see the result.
+You can follow the next steps to see how you can change and see the result.

 ## How to create a framework-agnostic widget?